nilostolte/Assembler/8051/README.md

 Unfortunately, **asm51.exe** and **oh.exe** don't work on Windows 64.
 To run these programs one must use a DOS emulator, such as

 1. **dosbox.exe**: DOS emulator to allow using **asm51.exe** and **oh.exe** on Windows 64 machines.
 The installation is easy.
 Just copy the contents of the zip file suplied in this repository to a directory DOSBOX (for example) in Documents for better protect your programs.
 Run **dosbox.exe**.
-It will stop saying that it was not configured.
+It will stop with a message saying that it was not configured.
 Just click to configure, and press return to accept all configurations by default it suggests.
 It then opens a DOS window in the C: drive.
 The C: drive is actually the diretctory C inside DOSBOX.
 Copy **asm51.exe** and **oh.exe** to DOSBOX/C.

 ## 8051 Manual